WimCasteels/pandas/README.md

 # Data Foundations Labs

 Welcome to the first lab of the Data Foundations course.
-As you can see the lab instructions are in English.

 Python is increasingly becoming the standard programming language for data applications and we will also use python during the labs.
 Prior knowledge of python is not required but it can help.
 We start with a short python crash course to get you up to speed.
 We use [jupyter notebooks](https://jupyter.org/) which is a popular intuitive tool that is well suited to experiment and develop python code.